ilifau/assExampleQuestion/README.md

 1. Copy the assExampleQuestion directory to your ILIAS installation at the following path (create subdirectories, if neccessary):
-Customizing/global/plugins/Modules/TestQuestionPool/Questions/assExampleQuestion
+`Customizing/global/plugins/Modules/TestQuestionPool/Questions/assExampleQuestion`

+2. Execute `php setup/cli.php build-artifacts` in `/var/www/html/` to register the plugin

-2. Go to Administration > Plugins
+3. Go to Administration > Plugins

-3. Choose "Install" for the assExampleQuestion plugin
+4. Choose "Install" for the assExampleQuestion plugin
-4. Choose "Activate" for the assExampleQuestion plugin
+5. Choose "Activate" for the assExampleQuestion plugin

 There is nothing to configure for this plugin.